zakariasalmi/portfolio/README.md

 # Data Scientist

 ## Technical Skills:

-Python, SQL, AWS, Snowflake, MATLAB
+### programming languages:
+Python(Pandas, NumPy, Scikit-learn), R, SQL
+### visualization tools:
+Tableau, PowerBI, Matplotlib, Seaborn
+### Databases:
+SQL, MySQL, MongoDB,PostgreSQL
+### Tools and frameworks:
+dbt, Apache spark, Apache Airflow, Flask

+###  Web Scrapping, Analyse statistique, Machine Learning,
+### Data Wrangling, Vision par Ordinateur,IoT

 ## Education

-Ph.D., Physics | The University of Texas at Dallas (May 2022) M.S., Physics | The University of Texas at Dallas (December 2019) B.S., Physics | The University of Texas at Dallas (May 2017)
+M.S., Physics | The University of Chuaib Dukkali at El Jadida (2024) B.S., Mathematics and Computer science | The University of Ibn zohr at Agadir (2022) DUT, Software engineering | The university of Qady ayad at Essaouira (2019)

 ## Work Experience
-### Data Scientist @ Toyota Financial Services (June 2022 - Present)
+### Data Engineer @ Itni (2 February- 30 June 2024 - teleworking internship)

-Uncovered and corrected missing step in production data pipeline which impacted over 70% of active accounts Redeveloped loan originations model which resulted in 50% improvement in model performance and saving 1 million dollars in potential losses
-Data Science Consultant @ Shawhin Talebi Ventures LLC (December 2020 - Present)

-Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
-Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+Design and implementation of data pipelines with Apache Airflow Utilization of dbt for data transformation and workflow automation Processing and analysis of large datasets with Apache Spark

 ## Projects

+### AI for Data Analisis in Football
+Creation of deep learning models for detecting players and the ball in match videos Utilization of computer vision techniques to analyze match statistics Extraction of statistics such as possession, passes, and player movements

+### Real Estate Price Prediction
+Data collection and cleaning of real estate data Application of regression models to predict property prices Visualization of results with Power BI to identify market trends

+### Conducted sentiment analysis of Moroccan social media reactions post the 2023 earthquake
+using NLP techniques on Arabic and Moroccan Darija data collected via web scraping Applied machine learning algorithms classic and neural network, including LSTM, for sentiment classification and developed a Flask-based platform for real-time sentiment analysis and statistical visualization